Walmart Chief Responds To Furor Over Treatment Of Greeters With Disabilities

 In his letter, Foran describes the new customer host positions as requiring skills like "handling customer refunds, scanning receipts, and checking shopping carts."
 However, the current and former workers told NPR the greeter position typically already includes these tasks.

 Some of the greeters, whose stories garnered nationwide attention, have now accepted new positions.
-Adam Catlin, a long-time greeter in Pennsylvania who has cerebral palsy, will transition into a different position on April 27, according to a Facebook post by his mother on Friday.
-Walmart said on Thursday that another long-time greeter in North Carolina, Jay Melton, will now work as a self-checkout host.
+Adam Catlin, a longtime greeter in Pennsylvania who has cerebral palsy, will transition into a different position on April 27, according to a Facebook post by his mother on Friday.
+Walmart said on Thursday that another longtime greeter in North Carolina, Jay Melton, will now work as a self-checkout host.

-Confusion and anxiety continues to reign in many other cases.
+Confusion and anxiety continue to reign in many other cases.
 Some greeters told NPR that this policy also affects many elderly workers, who haven't received as much attention.

 Four workers in four other states told NPR on Thursday and Friday that they've received no new offers from Walmart management.
 In fact, they said they've learned of all updates — including the deadline extension — from the media.

-Note: Editor's note: If you're a Walmart greeter — or know someone who is — and would like to share your story with NPR, please reach out to us at tech@npr.org.